oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 `int64Value`, `sbyteValue`, `singleValue`, and `timeOfDayValue` in [OData-ABNF](#ODataABNF).

-A `$value` request for a property that is `null` results in a [`204 No Content`](#ResponseCode204NoContent) response.
+A raw value request for a property or operation result of type `Edm.Stream` returns `400 Bad Request`.

-If the property is not available, for example due to permissions, the service responds with [`404 Not Found`](#ResponseCode404NotFound).
+A raw value request for a property or operation result that is `null` results in a [`204 No Content`](#ResponseCode204NoContent) response.

-Appending `/$value` to the property URL of a property of type `Edm.Stream` returns `400 Bad Request`.
+If the property or operation result is not available, for example due to permissions, the service responds with [`404 Not Found`](#ResponseCode404NotFound).

 ::: example
 Example ##ex: